How Does Veritula Work?

 The more you discuss a given topic, the deeper and wider the tree grows.
 Some criticisms can apply to multiple ideas in the tree, but that needs to be made explicit by submitting them repeatedly.

-Ideas that are neither criticisms nor top-level conjectures – eg follow-up questions or neutral comments – are considered ancillary ideas.
-Unlike criticisms, they do not invert their respective parents’ statuses.
+Comments that aren’t criticisms – eg follow-up questions or otherwise neutral comments – are considered ancillary ideas.
+Unlike criticisms, ancillary ideas do not invert their respective parents’ statuses.
 They are neutral.

 One of the main benefits of Veritula is that the status of any idea in a discussion can be seen at a glance.
-If you are new to a much-discussed topic, the rational course of action is to adopt the displayed status of the ideas involved: if they are marked problematic, reject them; if they are not, adopt them.
+If you are new to a much-discussed topic, adopt the displayed status of the ideas involved: if they are marked problematic, reject them; if they are not, adopt them.

 Therefore, Veritula acts as a dictionary for ideas.

-One of the problems of our age is that the same discussions are had over and over again, sometimes by the same people.
+One of the problems of our age is that people have same discussions over and over again.
 Part of the reason is widespread irrationality, expressed in the unwillingness to change one’s mind; another is that it’s simply difficult to remember or know what’s true and what isn’t.
 Discussion trees can get complex, so people shouldn’t blindly trust their judgment of whether some idea is true or problematic, whether nested criticisms have been neutralized or not.
 Going off of memory is too error prone.

 Veritula solves this problem: it makes discussion trees explicit so you don’t have to remember each idea and its relation to other ideas.
 Veritula therefore also enables you to hold irrational people accountable: if an idea has pending criticisms, the rational approach is to either abandon it or to save it by revising it or addressing all pending criticisms.